Quantum Coding with Finite Thermodynamic Resources: Decoding with thermal qubits.

 When decoding, Bob appends $n - \lceil n S(\rho_X) + \epsilon\rceil) = J$ qubits in the $\ket{0}$ state to the state they receive, which in the perfect measurement case is $\ket{\psi^n_c}$.
 They then decode by applying $U^\dagger_f$ to $\ket{\psi^n_c}\otimes \ket{0}^{ \otimes J}$ recovering $\ket{\psi^n}$.
 But the third law of thermodynamics points to the fact that pure states require diverging resources to produce~\cite{Taranto_2023,Buffoni_2022}.
 As such for a realistic thermodynamic analysis of quantum coding, let us allow Bob access to qubit thermal states of the Hamiltonian $H = - \hbar\omega \sigma_z$ of the form $\rho_{\ket{0}}(\eta) = (1 - \eta)\ketbra{0}{0} + \eta\ketbra{1}{1}$ which have a ground state population $1-\eta$ close to unity, but which one could produce using finite resources.
 To understand the impact of appending thermal states as opposed to pure states in decoding we compare the decompressed pure state $\ket{\psi^n}$ obtained by Bob with access to $\ket{0}^{\otimes J}$ with $\nu = U^\dagger_f\left(\ketbra{\psi^n_c}{\psi^n_c} \otimes \rho_{\ket{0}}(\eta)^{\otimes J}\right) U_f$ using the fidelity $\mathcal{F}(\ket{\psi^n},\nu) = \mathcal{F}_\text{append}$

 a full derivation is provided in Appendix~\ref{appendix:decoding}.
-Since $1 - \eta$ is a population of a thermal state of the Hamiltonian $H = -\hbar\omega \sigma_z$ i.e. $1-\eta = 1/2(1 + \tanh (\beta \hbar\omega))$ we can rewrite this fidelity as an expression of the inverse temperature $\beta$ of the qubit states Bob has access to, the length of the message $n$ and the entropy of the source as
+Since $1 - \eta$ is a population of a thermal state of the Hamiltonian $H = -\hbar\omega \sigma_z$ i.e. $1-\eta = 1/2(1 + \tanh (\beta \hbar\omega))$, for a fixed energy gap $\omega$ we can rewrite this fidelity as an expression of the inverse temperature $\beta$ of the qubit states Bob has access to, the length of the message $n$ and the entropy of the source as

 which exposes the fact that under realistic constraints the more Alice is able to compress, the harder it will be to achieve a good decoding fidelity, since Bob has to append more qubits and their non-zero temperature will decrease the fidelity exponentially in the number of appended qubits $J$.